salocado/tripmate/README.md

 ### Backend: .env

-Define the backend server port and the connection to MongoDB:
+Define the backend server port and the connection to journeydb database in MongoDB:

 ``` plaintext
 PORT=8085